oxur/image-data/README.md

 ## About

-This project aims to provide convenient functions, stuctures, and methods for working with PNG image pixes as data, with ability to map these pixels' color values to names.
+This project aims to provide convenient functions, stuctures, and methods for working with PNG image pixels as data, with ability to map these pixels' color values to names.

 Projects that would benefit most from this functioality would be those that